pulp/pulpcore/staging_docs/dev/learn/architecture/rest-api.md

 - Many of the model writing guidelines can be applied to writing serializers.
 Familiarity with them is recommended for writers of serializers.
-- All Serializers representing Pulp Models should subclass {class}`pulpcore.app.serializers.base.ModelSerializer`, as it provides useful behaviors to handle some of the conventions used when building Pulp Models.
+- All Serializers representing Pulp Models should subclass `pulpcore.app.serializers.base.ModelSerializer`, as it provides useful behaviors to handle some of the conventions used when building Pulp Models.
 - Whether serializer fields are explicitly declared on the serializer class or not, the field names to expose via the API must be declared by specifying 'fields' in the serializer's `Meta` class,